VanAndelInstitute/slinky/README.md

 and `info` files that are installed along with the package.

-To move on and conduct your own analysis, you will need access to the LINCS Phase I Level 3 data file.
-This file may already be available from your local bioinformatics core.
-If you need or want to download it yourself, note that the datafile is quite large (~40GB).
+To move on and conduct your own analysis, you will need access to a LINCS data file, available from GEO (e.g. GSE92742).
+These files may already be available from your local bioinformatics core.
+If you need or want to download it yourself, note that some of these datafiles are quite large (~40GB).
 A robust multithreaded download client makes this much faster and less prone to failures due to connectivity hiccups.
 For example, you might try:

 ```{r, engine = 'bash', eval=FALSE}
 aria2c -x 8 -s 8 https://goo.gl/3TigFI